 With the second-largest population in the world, India is home to over 1.3 billion people.
 At an average of two children born per woman in 2018, the country’s birth rate stood at 18.6 for every thousand inhabitants.
 The average life expectancy has seen a consistent increase since the 1920s and was around 69 years in 2019.
 However, this was still lower than the global average of around 72 years.
 That same year, the country’s death rate was recorded at about 7.3 deaths for every thousand inhabitants.
 Infant mortality has also been on a steady decline over the years due to increased attention to providing special newborn care units, routine immunization and access to basic mother and child care facilities.
 Moreover, female infanticide and gender-selective abortions have seen a relative decline in the country ever since government regulations made such procedures illegal.

-India has made significant progress in reducing the number of vector-borne disease fatalities, but it remains a problem in many regions of the country.
+India has made significant progress in reducing the number of vector-borne disease fatalities, however, it remains a problem in many regions across the country.
 In 2020, the country recorded the highest number of malaria cases throughout the Asia Pacific region.
 Other life-threatening diseases that were prevalent in the country were dengue, typhoid, tuberculosis, and HIV-AIDS.
 In addition to this, the share of mental health disorders among adults stood at around 14.3 percent.
 The most observed issues were idiopathic developmental intellectual disorders and anxiety disorders.
 Even then, the awareness about mental health and access to help was relatively low in the country leading to high suicide rates.

 This text provides general information.
 Statista assumes no